-My current research agenda focuses on the political economy of the power sector under state capitalism in an era of climate change.
-I am interested in how political elites in the Global South perceive emerging low-carbon technologies as a challenge or an opportunity.
+My current research focuses on the political economy of the power sector under state capitalism in an era of climate change.
+I am interested in why political elites in the Global South sometimes perceive emerging low-carbon technologies as a threat, and at other times as an opportunity.

 Dissertation Project

-“Selecting for Solar: Electricity Planning, State Structures, and the Politics of Distributive Control”
+“Selecting for Solar: Energy Planning, Elite Strategy, and Distributive Politics”

 Peer-Reviewed Article